More results on weighted independent domination: Introduction

 \section{Introduction}

 \textsc{Independent domination} is the problem of finding in a graph an inclusionwise maximal independent set of minimum cardinality.
-This is one of the hardest combinatorial problems and it remains difficult in very restricted graph classes.
-In particular, it is NP-hard in the class of so-called sat-graphs, where the problem is equivalent to {\sc satisfiability} \cite{Zverovich06}.
+This is one of the hardest problems of combinatorial optimization and it remains difficult under substantial restrictions.
+In particular, it is NP-hard for so-called sat-graphs, where the problem is equivalent to {\sc satisfiability} \cite{Zverovich06}.
+It is also NP-hard for planar graphs, triangle-free graphs, graphs of vertex degree at most 3 \cite{BL03}, line graphs \cite{YG80}, chordal bipartite graphs \cite{DMK90}, etc.

 The weighted version of the problem (abbreviated WID) deals with vertex-weighted graphs and asks to find an inclusionwise maximal independent set of minimum total weight.
 This version is provenly harder, as it remains NP-hard even for chordal graphs \cite{Chang2004}, where {\sc independent domination} can be solved in polynomial time \cite{Farber}.

-In this note, we tighten the gap between the two versions of the problem by strengthening both NP-hardness results mentioned above.
-In particular, we show that WID is NP-hard in a class $\mathcal{X}$ which is properly contained in the intersection of chordal graphs and sat-graphs.
-Since $\mathcal{X}$ is a subclass of chordal graphs, {\sc independent domination} is polynomial-time solvable in $\mathcal{X}$.
-Then by slightly extending this class, we obtain a class $\mathcal{Y}$, which is a proper subclass of sat-graphs, where {\sc independent domination} is NP-hard.

-On the other hand, we prove that both problems can be solved in polynomial time in the class of $(P_5,\overline{P}_5)$-free graphs, generalizing some of the previously known results.
+In the present paper, we strengthen two NP-hardness results by showing that WID is NP-hard in a proper subclass of the intersection of sat-graphs and chordal graphs.

+On the positive side, it is known that the problem is polynomial-time solvable for interval graphs, permutation graphs \cite{poly}, graphs of bounded clique-width \cite{CW}, etc.